wmhilton-stoplight/platform-docs/7.-projects/project-overview.md

 First, answer these questions:

 1. Who will own and administer the projects?
-2. Should our projects be visible to anyone or should access be limited to our organization?
+2. Should projects be visible to anyone or should access be limited to your organization?
-3. How many APIs go should we include in each project?
-Should you use "monorepo" or a "multirepo" approach?
+3. How many APIs should be included in each project?
+Should you use a "monorepo" or a "multirepo" approach?
    - With a "monorepo" approach, you might have one project with a directory for each API.
 You can store the source code and API description inside that directory.
    - With a "multirepo" approach, you might have one project for each API.
 You can store the source code and API descriptions inside each project in any directory structure.

-If you have a large number of projects, you can [organize projects in groups](../2.-workspaces/m.groups.md).
+If you have many projects, you can [organize projects in groups](../2.-workspaces/m.groups.md).
 This feature is available on **Professional** and **Enterprise** plans.

 ## Add Projects